techops-recsys-lateral-hiring/frontend-joyofenergy-reactJS/README.md

-# Todos for Michael and John
-1. Maybe clean up reading.js - move reading methods into chart

 # Introducing JOI Energy

 JOI Energy is a new start-up in the energy industry.
 They provide their customers with smart meters that record their